OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

 In order to perform this validation, specifying and identifying which patterns that could should be rejected are used in order to protect the service.

-### User Permissions

-Before any file upload service is accessed, proper validation should occur on two levels for the user uploading a file:

-- Authentication level
-  - The user should be a registered user, or an identifiable user, in order to set restrictions and limitations for their upload capabilities
-- Authorization level
-  - Make sure that the user's accesses allow them to upload a file, or multiple files for administrative cases.

 ### Content-Type Validation

 Other than defining the extension of the uploaded file, its MIME-type can be checked for a quick protection against simple file upload attacks.